John Blow: Career

-Advance to court

 Blow, who by 1678 was a doctor of music, was named in 1685 one of the private musicians of James II.
 Between 1680 and 1687, he wrote his only stage composition of which any record survives, the Masque for the entertainment of the King, Venus and Adonis.
 In this, Mary Davis played the part of Venus.
 Lady Mary Tudor, her daughter by Charles II, appeared as Cupid.

 In 1687, Blow became choirmaster (or Master of the Choristers) at St Paul's Cathedral.
 In 1690 he built a house for himself in Hampton.
 (Blow also owned eight other houses in the vicinity of Westminster Abbey).
 The Hampton house was demolished in 1799.
 It was on the site of the present-day house known as Beveree in the High Street.

 In 1695 he was elected organist of St Margaret's, Westminster, and is said to have resumed his post as organist of Westminster Abbey, from which in 1679 he had retired or been dismissed to make way for Purcell.
 In 1700, he was appointed to the newly created post of Composer to the Chapel Royal.